 What Chrome DevTools can and cannot do

 Chrome DevTools has basic foldable support.
 You can toggle between single and dual-screen modes, and set device posture to continuous or folded.
-But there are limitations:
+But there are limitations.
+The device list does not include the iPhone Fold.
+Hinge rendering is not simulated.
+Crease effects are not visible.
+Viewport segment environment variables may not behave identically to real hardware.
+And there is no way to test iOS Safari behavior on a Windows or Linux machine.

 For quick responsive checks, DevTools is fine.
 For validating that your foldable layout actually works, you need higher-fidelity simulation.